Summa Adopts 3D Mammography

 - Clinical trials

 3D mammography is approved by the FDA.
-Medicare, Medicaid and SummaCare healthcare plans cover 100 percent of the cost of 3D mammography.
+Medicare, Medicaid and SummaCare healthcare plans cover the cost of 3D mammography.
 Some insurance companies may not yet reimburse for the 3D portion of the exam.
 Check with your provider.